femtomc/jaxmax/README.md

 print(jax_code(5.0, 10.0)) # 11.019581
 ```

-## JIT functionality
+## Using `juju.jit`

-This package contains a very simple implementation of JIT functionality based on a JIT cache using [static Pytree structure](https://jax.readthedocs.io/en/latest/pytrees.html):
+This package contains a very simple implementation of JIT functionality (similar to `jax.jit`) based on a JIT cache using [static Pytree structure](https://jax.readthedocs.io/en/latest/pytrees.html):

 ```python
 from jax import grad